 Step 1: We will automatically forward your case to the independent review organization.
 We are required to send the information for your Level 2 appeal to the independent review organization within 24 hours of when we tell you that we are saying no to your first appeal.
 (If you think we are not meeting this deadline or other deadlines, you can make a complaint.
 Section 8 in this chapter tells you how to make a complaint.)
-100 2023 EOC for Kaiser Permanente Medicare Advantage Employer Group MA SFHSS Chapter 7: What to do if you have a problem or complaint (coverage decisions, appeals, complaints)

-Step 2: The independent review organization does a "fast review" of your appeal.
+Step 2: The independent review organization does a fast review of your appeal.
 The reviewers give you an answer within 72 hours.